mascomen4/parallel_programming_open_source/README.md

 ### Usage:

 - ``` git clone git@github.com:mascomen4/parallel_programming_open_source.git ```
-- Then in your IDE open the project, choose **main** function from any exercise in configurations and run it.
-For example, choose **main_ex2** to run the tests over the ex2.f90 fortran file.
+- Then in your IDE open the project, choose any **main** function from any exercise in configurations and run it.
+For example, choose **main_ex3** to run the tests over the ex2.f90 fortran file.
-- ONLY FOR EXERCISE 1: Additionaly, in the main.f90 files you'll find the blocks of code marked as ```FOR POINT X```.
-You can uncomment this block of code, and comment the rest of code, leaving the variables declarations.
-In that case you'll be able to see the work done on the previous points during the exercise.
+- Each exercise consists of some number of points.
+Fer every point I made the `main` file, so you can easily select&run it.

 ### Contribution
 1. Write me you github name so I could add you